yegor256/blog/_drafts/_recipes.md

 How many [latinx](http://www.huffingtonpost.com/entry/why-people-are-using-the-term-latinx_us_57753328e4b0cc0fa136a159)
 are in your team?
 What about gays and transsexuals?
 You're not sure?
 That's wrong.
 You have to count.
-You don't know how to segregate bi-sexuals from "normal" people and black females from white males?
+You don't know how to distinguish bi-sexuals from "normal" people and black females from white males?
-Well, do the research, there must be some "[mischling tests](https://en.wikipedia.org/wiki/Mischling_Test)."
+Well, do the research, there must be some "[mischling tests](https://en.wikipedia.org/wiki/Mischling_Test)" you could do.
 You have to learn how to count and pay attention to the numbers.
 [Uber](https://techcrunch.com/2017/03/28/uber-first-diversity-report/)
 and [others](https://techcrunch.com/2017/04/01/krablr-releases-first-diversity-report/)